The Cosmos Ecosystem

-- All connected through the Inter-Blockchain Communication Protocol (IBC) enabling value transfers/token transfers and other communication between chains, all without the need to involve exchanges or make compromises regarding the chains' sovereignties.
+- All connected through the Inter-Blockchain Communication Protocol (IBC), which enables value transfers, token transfers, and other communication between chains, all without the need to involve exchanges or make compromises regarding the chains' sovereignties.

 Cosmos is also a blockchain ecosystem complete with protocols, SDK, tokens, wallets, applications, repositories, services, and tools.